MeulenG/MFOS/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In order to setup this project, you need a cross-compiler, gcc compiler and NASM(assembly compiler).
+In order to setup this project, you need a cross-compiler, gcc compiler(C compiler) and NASM(assembly compiler) and an the emulator QEMU.

 ### Prerequisites